putoze/EC_FINAL/EC_FINAL_PROJECT/python/README.md

 ## ACKNOWLEDGMENT

 &emsp;&emsp;We would like to ackowledge Professor Lindor for his mentorship and guidance throughout the research, design and implementation of this project.
-Without him, there would be no final implementation of this project.
-So as my EC Teammate.
+Without him, there would be no final implementation of this project, so as my EC Teammate.
 You can fellow their github.
 Here is the superconnection of their github.
 Thanks~ <br>
 sicajc : https://github.com/sicajc <br>
 Alchemist-Kang : https://github.com/Alchemist-Kang <br>